A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: Preliminaries on Pro-Categories

-We shall use repeatedly the following notion: \begin{define} Let $T$ be a partially ordered set, and let $A$ be a subset of $T$.
-We will say that $A$ is a Reysha of $T$, if $x\in A,y\in T, y <x$, implies: $y\in A$. \end{define}
+\begin{define} Let $\cT$ be a poset, and let $\cA$ be a subset of $\cT$.
+We shall say that $\cA$ is a (lower) section of $\cT$, if for every $x$ in $\cA$ and $y$ in $\cT$ such that $y <x$, we have that $y$ is also in $\cA$. \end{define}